giorgiobeggiora/jquery-sameheight/README.md

 The plugin will manage **image loading** (elements will be resized when contained images will have their own height setted, i.e. during their download).

-It's compatible with elements in a container with the css property `column-count` greater than 1.
+It's compatible with elements contained in a [CSS columns](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Columns) layout.

 ## Returns